PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

 Engineers are like bus drivers, helping move a product along its roadmap toward success.
 Growth engineers are like Uber drivers, bouncing from experiment to experiment stacking little wins that payoff in the long term.

-Let's look at a recent example from our growth team.
+To understand what their work looks like, let's look at a recent example from our growth team:

 1. **Identify a target area.** Product analytics has seen some massive upgrades lately and we've also added our data warehouse.
 Onboarding for both these products hasn't kept up, so they identified this as an area to improve.